Advertiser Disclosure

-While Alberta’s minimum wage of $15.00 per hour hasn’t changed since 2018, it remains one of the highest minimum wages in Canada.
+Alberta’s minimum wage of $15.00 per hour hasn’t changed since 2018, and it is no longer one of the highest minimum wages in Canada.

 Alberta workers must be paid at least the minimum wage unless they are students under the age of 18.